Columbanus: Legacy

 At Saint-Malo in Brittany, there is a granite cross bearing Columbanus's name to which people once came to pray for rain in times of drought.
 The nearby village of Saint-Coulomb commemorates him in name.

 In France, the ruins of Columbanus' first monastery at Annegray are legally protected through the efforts of the Association Internationale des Amis de St Columban, which purchased the site in 1959.
 The association also owns and protects the site containing the cave, which served as Columbanus' cell, and the holy well that he created nearby.
 At Luxeuil-les-Bains, the Basilica of Saint Peter stands on the site of Columbanus' first church.
 A statue near the entrance, unveiled in 1947, shows him denouncing the immoral life of King Theuderic II.
 Formally an abbey church, the basilica contains old monastic buildings, which have been used as a minor seminary since the nineteenth century.
 It is dedicated to Columbanus and houses a bronze statue of him in its courtyard.

-If Bobbio Abbey in Italy became a citadel of faith and learning, Luxeuil Abbey in France became the "nursery of saints and apostles".
-The monastery produced sixty-three apostles who carried his rule, together with the Gospel, into France, Germany, Switzerland, and Italy.
+Luxeuil Abbey, described in the Catholic Encyclopedia as "the nursery of saints and apostles", produced sixty-three apostles who carried his rule, together with the Gospel, into France, Germany, Switzerland, and Italy.
 These disciples of Columbanus are credited with founding more than a hundred different monasteries.
 The canton and town still bearing the name of St. Gallen testify to how well one of his disciples succeeded.

-Bobbio Abbey, the latter of which became a renowned center of learning in the Early Middle Ages.
-(Bobbio Abbey became so famous that it rivaled the monastic community at Monte Cassino in wealth and prestige.)
+Bobbio Abbey became a renowned center of learning in the Early Middle Ages, so famous that it rivaled the monastic community at Monte Cassino in wealth and prestige.
 St. Attala continued St. Columbanus' work at Bobbio, proselytizing and collecting religious texts for the abbey's library.
 In Lombardy, San Colombano al Lambro in Milan, San Colombano Belmonte in Turin, and San Colombano Certénoli in Genoa all take their names from the saint.

+In 2024, the XXV International Meeting of Columban Associations for the "Columban's Day 2024" took place in Piacenza, Italy.
+Pope Francis said Columbanus enhanced the Catholic Church and that the life and labours of the Columban monks proved decisive for the preservation and renewal of European culture.

 The Missionary Society of Saint Columban, founded in 1916, and the Missionary Sisters of St. Columban, founded in 1924, are both dedicated to Columbanus.